 The church family at Lauvers includes, teachers, truck drivers, medical personnel, farmers, mechanics, homemakers, and families of various sizes and ages.
 Some of the activities we enjoy together are: softball, canoe trips, volleyball, fishing, hunting, getting away at the church wide retreat weekend and fellowship after services and around meals.

 Upon entering the doors you will be greeted by our volunteer door holders.
 We rotate this ministry throughout the congregation so over time you will have the opportunity to have many different families welcome you as you arrive.
 We usually begin our worship services singing both modern and older songs and Pastor Curtiss ends our time together by preaching word-for-word through a book of the Bible.
 Currently we are focusing on the theme of Discipleship in Matthew's Gospel.
 Our dress is casual and encourage you to come as you are.
 No matter who you are, there’s a special place for you at our church.
 Get in touch today or come and visit us in person.

 Who are Mennonites?

 Mennonites are, first and foremost, followers of Jesus..
-As Christians, they share the conviction that the teachings of Jesus should be lived out in real and authentic ways.
+As Christians, we share the conviction that the teachings of Jesus should be lived out in real and authentic ways.
 The "Sermon on the Mount" (Matt 5-7) is seen as relevant for the here and now.
 Mennonites take their name from Menno Simons, a Catholic priest of 500 years ago who broke from the Catholicism and joined reformers at that time.

 Beliefs that Mennonites value include: